 While cryptocurrencies themselves are exciting, there’s an arguably even better technology that lies underneath them.
-It’s called the blockchain.
-While the blockchain and cryptocurrencies are thought of as being one, they are separate entities.
+It’s called blockchain.
+While the blockchain and cryptocurrencies are thought of as being one, these are separate entities.

-Cryptocurrencies use the blockchain to function, but the blockchain has many other uses besides digital currencies.
+Cryptocurrencies use a blockchain to function, but the blockchain has many other use-cases besides digital currencies.
 So, what is it?
 How does it work, and what can you do with it?
-In this article, we’ll be answering all of those questions and more.
+In this article, we’ll answer all of those questions and more.

-The blockchain is a digital ledger.
-It’s the underlying system which all cryptocurrencies run on it.
+Blockchain is a digital ledger.
+It’s the underlying system which all cryptocurrencies run on.
 It provides a transparent record of everything that happens within the ecosystem of a project, and it allows for trustless transactions to take place.

 The “blocks” store digital information, and while the blockchain is known best for storing financial information, such as with Bitcoin, it can actually store any kind of information and distribute it as needed.

-When a transaction is submitted, such as one that would transfer cryptocurrency to another wallet, it’s submitted to the blockchain.
-After a transaction is submitted it must also be verified.
-This job is passed on to the network of computers behind the blockchain, the miners.
+When a transaction is submitted, such as the one that would transfer cryptocurrency to another wallet, it’s submitted to the blockchain.
+After a transaction is submitted it must be also verified.
+This job is passed on to the network of computers behind the blockchain - miners.

 These computers solve complicated equations, and when they do they claim the block.
 For their efforts, they are paid a reward, and the system maintains a certain level of safety for this trade-off.
 This is what allows the blockchain to function in a trustless fashion without a third party to govern it.

-After a designated amount of time, the transaction confirms, and it is dropped into the new party’s wallet.
+After a designated amount of time, the transaction is confirmed, and it is dropped into the new party wallet.
 Everything is recorded in the public ledger to allow for transparency and trust that the system is functioning as intended.

 The blockchain was invented in 2008.
 It was originally created to serve as the public ledger which would run Bitcoin.
 By using the blockchain to manage Bitcoin it was finally possible to create a trustless digital currency which would not be subject to double spend issues.
 However, the technology was soon applied to more and more applications, expanding its usefulness.